avalon60/ctk_theme_builder/docs/known_issues.md

 #### Copy / Paste
 Linux users should be aware that by default the clipboard contents are emptied if the application is closed.
 However, there are tools, such as *Clipboard Manager*, which can prevent this.

+#### Floating Menu Colour Adjustments
+By using the right mouse click, you can also Copy / Paste colours between tiles.
+However for widget properties which have a value set to "transparent", for example CTkLabel > fg_color, this functionality is disabled.
+In addition the Colour Picker is also disabled.

+This will likely be addressed in a future version.

 [<- Back to Contents](user_guide.md)